 I'd love to help you with any design question be it big or small.

 And of course if you'd like to hire me to work on your home... well that's even better.

-As a former market editor I have tons of favorite things...in fact, far too many to keep track of!
-Here's a smattering of some of my most highly coveted.
+As a market editor I have tons of favorite things...in fact, far too many to keep track of!
+Here are five of my favorite finds this week.